 Developing Radiological Hand-Eye Coordination

-When you are first starting, “barium slinging” is a fantastic first rotation to learn how to position patients while holding on to a tower and snapping pictures.
+When you start, “barium slinging” is a tremendous first rotation to learn how to position patients while holding on to a tower and snapping pictures.
 You are using your eyes, hands, and perhaps feet to get the correct images.
-By committing to fluoroscopy early on in residency, it is a significant first step to learn more complicated interventional procedures later in residency.
-Many of these principles are the same and build on what a resident learns during those first few fluoroscopy rotations.
+Committing to fluoroscopy early in residency is a significant first step to learning more complicated interventional procedures later in residency.
+These principles are the same and build on what a resident knows during those first few fluoroscopy rotations.

 Managing And Learning About Radiation